-- (3) Council Framework Decision 2002/475/JHA3 is the cornerstone of the criminal justice response to counter terrorism.
-A legal framework common to all Member States, and in particular, a harmonised definition of terrorist offences, serves as a benchmark for information exchange and cooperation between the competent national authorities under Council Framework Decision 2006/960/JHA, Council Decision 2008/615/JHA5 and Council Decision 2005/671/JHA, Regulation (EU) No 603/2013 of the European Parliament and of the Council, Council Framework Decision 2002/584/JHA8 and Council Framework Decision 2002/465/JHA. - (4) The terrorist threat has grown and rapidly evolved in recent years.
+- Council Framework Decision 2002/475/JHA2 is the cornerstone of the criminal justice response to counter terrorism.
+A legal framework common to all Member States, and in particular, a harmonised definition of terrorist offences, serves as a benchmark for information exchange and cooperation between the competent national authorities under Council Framework Decision 2006/960/JHA,3 Council Decision 2008/615/JHA4 and Council Decision 2005/671/JHA,5 Regulation (EU) No 603/2013 of the European Parliament and of the Council,6 Council Framework Decision 2002/584/JHA7 and Council Framework Decision 2002/465/JHA.8 - (4) The terrorist threat has grown and rapidly evolved in recent years.
 Individuals referred to as "foreign terrorist fighters" travel abroad for terrorism purposes.
-The United Nations the Additional Protocol to the Council of Europe Convention on the Prevention of Terrorism (CETS No 217).
 Returning foreign terrorist fighters pose a heightened security threat to all EU Member States.
 Foreign terrorist fighters have been linked to several recent attacks or plots, including the attacks in Paris on 13 November 2015.
-In addition, the European Union and its Member States face increased threats from individuals inspired or instructed by terrorist groups abroad but who remain within Europe.
+In addition, the European Union and its Member States face increased threats from individuals inspired or instructed by terrorist groups abroad but who remain within Europe. - (5) Taking account of the evolution of terrorist threats and legal obligations to the Union and Member States under international law, the definition of terrorist offences, including offences related to a terrorist group and offences related to terrorist activities, should be further approximated in all Member States, so that it covers more comprehensively conduct related to in particular foreign terrorist fighters and terrorist financing.
+These forms of behaviour should be punishable also if committed through the Internet, including social media.